awoie/vp-token-spec/README.md

 This specification introduces the following mechanisms to exchange verifiable credentials objectes between OpenID OPs and RPs.

-* JWT claims (`verifiable_presentation` and `verifiable_credential`) used as genetic container objects to embed verifieble credential objects into ID tokens or userinfo responses.
+* JWT claims (`verifiable_presentations` and `verifiable_credentials`) used as genetic container objects to embed verifieble credential objects into ID tokens or userinfo responses.
 * New tokens types VP Token and VC Token contain verifiable credentials objectes

 Applications can use all beforementioned assertion and proof formats with this specification.